 8. Yahoo Farm — Jasper, Georgia

-Roughly an hour north of Atlanta, Yahoo Farm has all the fall classics: pumpkin wagons, corn cannons, pony rides, and hay and corn mazes and rides that become the Cosmic Corn Maze and Haunted Hayrides on Saturday nights.
+Roughly an hour north of Atlanta, Yahoo Farm has everything you could hope for from a pumpkin patch farm: pumpkin wagons, corn cannons, pony rides, and hay and corn mazes and rides that become the Cosmic Corn Maze and Haunted Hayrides on Saturday nights.
 Visit on a Saturday night and you can also roast marshmallows or pick up a s’mores kit from the concession stand.
 The next morning, kids under eight can do the Yahoo Farm Pumpkin Hunt and meet the farm’s Pumpkin Bunny.
 Ask for help when it comes time to pick out the right pumpkin as Yahoo Farm grows a variety, and the staff can help with what’s best for jack-o-lanterns, pies, table settings, etc.

 Where: 4729 Waleska Hwy, Jasper, GA 30143